PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 ```
 Note that uses of `:referencedInGraph` for a Connection Recipe that is included in the output pattern will have no effect.

+If the same Instance is referenced by multiple Connection Recipes that appear in different `GRAPH` clauses, the type declaration will go in the clause for the default input named graph if applicable.
+If not applicable, (in the case that each of the Connection Recipes referencing the same Instance references a graph that is not the default graph) the behavior is ill-defined and should be addressed in the object-based refactor.

 ## Predicate Suffix*

 - "*" and "+" supported